 When you leave your job, you may need to claim benefits until you find work again.
 Your eligibility for benefits will depend on your means and on the details of how your job ended.

-You are likely to be penalised by the loss of Jobseekers Allowance for around three months if you left your last job voluntarily, unless you can show that you did so for “good reason”.
+You are likely to be penalised by the loss of benefits for around three months if you left your last job voluntarily, unless you can show that you did so for “good reason”.
+This is called a “sanction”.
+These sanctions already existed under the old-style Job Seekers Allowance system and have been replicated under Universal Credit.

 Your trade union can give advice if you are making a claim for benefits and think you might face sanctions.
 If you live in a town or city with an Unemployed Workers' Centre, it is also worth checking out their services.